-Slack has become a staple of work communication, so learning how to use Slack efficiently is necessary for most office workers in 2019.
+Slack has become a staple of work communication, so learning how to use Slack efficiently is necessary for most office workers.

 When Slack goes down, Twitter blows up and teams around the world sit around waiting for things to get back on track.

 Chances are your team relies on Slack for internal communication too.

 But let me ask: do you know how to use Slack properly?